- TOURS – DISCOVER WADI RUM DESERT

 Individuals tents upon request from end of october to april

-Blankets : we prodide extra blankets, but please bring sleeping bag with you !!
+Blankets : we provide extra blankets, but please bring sleeping bag with you !!
 For your own comfort !
 And also to help our guides who work already hard, and lighten the 4×4.

-If you can’t, bring a sheet !
-We will provide warm blankets, just note that they do not come out of a closet, or a dry clean shop !
+If you can’t, bring a sleeping bag or a sheet (maybe you keft home already ( : we will provide you with warm blankets, just note that they do not come out of a closet, or a dry clean shop !
 They stay in desert permanently, and desert means sand and dust !!

-… and a little washing water, because sleeping under the stars does not mean lack of confort !
+You can also enjoy a little washing water (just ask your cook !), because sleeping under the stars does not mean lack of confort !

 What to see and to do in Wadi Rum